beveradb/sonoff-lan-mode-homeassistant/README.md

 ## Unsupported Devices
  - Multi outlets devices
+ - Sonoff iFan02

+ Currently only supports first outlet (work in progress)

 However, I am very confident that if your device works with the eWeLink app in LAN Mode, we can get it working with this component - we might need a bit of joint investigation (e.g. `tcpdump` of communication from app) first to get it working!